 Read my in-depth research on a vaginal breech birth (VBB).

-Cost Comparison of Private vs Public Pregnancy Care
+Costs of Private Hospital vs Public Pregnancy

 Bear in mind that this table takes the AVERAGE costs, which can vary from state to state.

 Premium paid over minimum 12 months waiting period